Jacques Martin (ice hockey): Montreal Canadiens (2009–2011)

 The Canadiens had a solid regular season in 2010–11 season, going 44–30–8, earning 96 points, an eight-point improvement over the previous season.
 In the playoffs, the Canadiens lost to their archrivals, the Boston Bruins in the first round, losing game seven in overtime to be eliminated.

 Montreal struggled to begin the 2011–12 season, as the team had a 13–12–9 record in their first 34 games.
-On December 17, 2011, the Canadiens fired Martin, and replaced him with assistant coach Randy Cunneyworth, who was once Martin's captain on the Ottawa Senators, on an interim basis.
+On December 17, 2011, the Canadiens fired Martin and replaced him with assistant coach Randy Cunneyworth, who was once Martin's captain on the Ottawa Senators, on an interim basis.

-Pittsburgh Penguins (2013–20)
+Pittsburgh Penguins (2013–2020)

 Martin joined the Pittsburgh Penguins as an assistant coach under Dan Bylsma for the 2013–14 season, as he was hired for the position on August 9, 2013.
 In his first season with the club, the Penguins recorded a 51–24–7 record, earning 109 points, finishing in first place in the Metropolitan Division.
 The Penguins defeated the Columbus Blue Jackets in six games in the first round, however, they lost to the New York Rangers in seven games in the second round.
 On July 23, 2014, the Penguins announced that Martin was promoted to senior advisor of hockey operations.
 On December 12, 2015, he was named assistant coach after head coach Mike Johnston and Gary Agnew were fired.
 On June 12, 2016, he won his first Stanley Cup in a 4–2 series win against the San Jose Sharks (and nearly dropped it during the on-ice celebration).
 On June 11, 2017, Martin won the Cup for the second time as the Penguins defeated the Nashville Predators in a 4–2 series win.

 On August 12, 2020, the Penguins announced that Martin's contract would not be renewed, ending his tenure with the team.

-New York Rangers (2020–21)
+New York Rangers (2020–2021)

 On August 31, 2020, the New York Rangers named Martin as an assistant coach.
-In the 2020–21 season, the Rangers finished with a 27–23–6 record, earning 60 points and fifth place in the East Division, missing the post-season.
+In the 2020–21 season, the Rangers finished with a 27–23–6 record, earning 60 points and fifth place in the East Division, missing the postseason.
 On May 12, 2021, the club fired Martin after one season with the team.

-Kingston Frontenacs (2022–present)

-On September 16, 2022, the Kingston Frontenacs of the Ontario Hockey League named Martin to assume the role of Senior Advisor.
+Return to Ottawa (2023–present)